 Emerald Ash Borer

 Emerald Ash Borer (EAB), Agrilus planipennis, is a small, green metallic beetle indigenous to Asia.
 It was discovered in North America in 2002 in southeastern Michigan and since has spread throughout 22 states, with Colorado as the western-most state where EAB has been positively confirmed.
 The EAB only attacks ash trees and all Fraxinus species are at risk from this pest.
-This destructive pest is responsible for the death of over 50 million ash trees since its initial discovery and has already cost impacted communities billions of dollars for the treatment, removal, and replacement of ash trees.
-Ash trees comprise an estimated 15% of the Town’s urban forest, or 11,000 ash trees.
-The loss of this species would have tremendous economic, social, and ecological impacts in the state and within Erie.
+This destructive pest is responsible for the death of more than 50 million ash trees since its initial discovery and has already cost impacted communities billions of dollars for the treatment, removal, and replacement of ash trees.

 Management of Public Ash Trees

 The Town has participated in federally sponsored detection trapping for the last five years and will continue to utilize EAB traps to assist in the detection, delimitation, and survey of EAB populations in Erie.